ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Sending an U will turn off the demo mode or if not in demo mode start demo mode with 200 ms/min.

 ### Y Play lights
-To test the functionality of the LEDs.
+To test the functionality of the LEDs.<br>
+All the LEDs will be turned on showing a flowing rainbow.<br>
+Use a large enought power supply when turning on this test.<br>

 ### Light intensity (1-250)
 S=Slope L=Min M=Max (S100 L5 M200)